Field theories of active particle systems and their entropy production: #1

 Focussing firstly on the overall structure, using $\entropyProductionDensity^{(N)}(\xvec_1,\ldots,\xvec_N)$ in \Eref{entropy_production_indistinguishableN_as_density} with the same simplifications as carried out on \Eref{entropyProductionDensity_interacting_distinguishable_initial} via \Eref{entropyProduction_interacting_distinguishable_sum} to \Eref{entropyProductionDensity_interacting_distinguishable_ijk} in the case of distinguishable particles gives, for indistinguishable particles,

-with the local entropy production $\entropyProductionDensity^{(1)}_i(\xvec_i)$, $\entropyProductionDensity^{(2)}_{ij}(\xvec_i,\xvec_j)$ and $\entropyProductionDensity^{(3)}_{ijk}(\xvec_i,\xvec_j,\xvec_k)$ as defined in \Erefs{entropyProductionDensity_independent_distinguishable_final}, \eref{entropyProductionDensity_interacting_distinguishable_ij}, and \eref{entropyProductionDensity_interacting_distinguishable_ijk} respectively. \Eref{entropy_production_indistinguishableN_with_interaction} is essentially \Eref{entropyProduction_interacting_distinguishable_final} but with a different notion of the $N$-point density $\density_N^{(N)}$, which can ber further simplified by marginalisation, \Erefs{marginalisation_densityN}, \eref{marginalisation_densityN_i_indistinguishable} and \eref{def_rho_N_n_indistinguishable}.
+with the local entropy production $\entropyProductionDensity^{(1)}_i(\xvec_i)$, $\entropyProductionDensity^{(2)}_{ij}(\xvec_i,\xvec_j)$ and $\entropyProductionDensity^{(3)}_{ijk}(\xvec_i,\xvec_j,\xvec_k)$ as defined in \Erefs{entropyProductionDensity_independent_distinguishable_final}, \eref{entropyProductionDensity_interacting_distinguishable_ij}, and \eref{entropyProductionDensity_interacting_distinguishable_ijk} respectively. \Eref{entropy_production_indistinguishableN_with_interaction} is essentially \Eref{entropyProduction_interacting_distinguishable_final} but with a different notion of the $N$-point density $\HMdensity{N}{N}$, which can be further simplified by marginalisation, \Erefs{marginalisation_densityN}, \eref{marginalisation_densityN_i_indistinguishable} and \eref{def_rho_N_n_indistinguishable}.
 Finally, because the functions $g_i$, $f_i$ and $h_{ij}$ depend on the particle index only in as far as the coordinates are concerned, the summations above can all be carried out and the local entropy productions reduce to

-using a slightly more suitable notation, where the subscript of $\entropyProductionDensity^{(N)}_n$ refers to the number of particles considered rather than the particle index, as in \Erefs{entropyProductionDensity_independent_distinguishable_final}, \eref{entropyProductionDensity_interacting_distinguishable_ij} and \eref{entropyProductionDensity_interacting_distinguishable_ijk}.
+using a slightly more suitable notation, where the subscript of $\entropyProductionDensity^{(N)}_n$ refers to the number of particles considered rather than the particle index, as in \Erefs{entropyProductionDensity_independent_distinguishable_final}, \eref{entropyProductionDensity_interacting_distinguishable_ij} and \eref{entropyProductionDensity_interacting_distinguishable_ijk}, and the superscript to the number of particles involved and thus to the minimal particle number.
 With these definitions, the integrated entropy production is then

 neatly cancelling the factorial pre-factor.